bamsy/HelloWorldSpark/README.md

 # HelloWorldSpark
-A HelloWorld application using the Spark framework
+A HelloWorld application using the Spark framework.